-The use of factory-built Hearth Extensions is shown in Figure 5.
-These may be covered with a non-combustible decorative material with a maximum thickness of 3 5/16 inches.
+The use of factory-built Hearth Extensions is shown in Figure 4.
+These may be covered with a non-combustible decorative material with a maximum thickness of 11/16 inches.
 Seal gaps with non-combustible (sand-cement) grout or sealant.

-Figure 5 Factory-Built Hearth Extension
+Figure 4 Factory-Built Hearth Extension

 Field constructed Hearth Extensions may be used, but must be constructed in accordance with the following instructions.
-A typical construction is shown in Figures 6 and 7.
-In all cases of field construction, a minimum dimension of 16" to the front and extending 8" on either side of the fireplace opening must be used on the NA36AI, and gaps must be sealed with non-combustible (sand-cement) grout or sealant.
-A minimum of 20" to the front and 12" to either side of the opening must be maintained for the NA42AI fireplace.
+A typical construction is shown in Figures 5 and 6.
+In all cases of field construction, a minimum dimension of 16" to the front and extending 8" on either side of the fireplace opening must be used, and gaps must be sealed with non-combustible (sand-cement) grout or sealant.

-Figure 6

-Figure 7 Field Constructed Hearth Extension
+Figure 6 Field Constructed Hearth Extension

-A second alternative to the cement block construction shown in Figure 7 is as follows:
+A second alternative to the cement block construction shown in Figure 6 is as follows:

 - 1. One course common brick on edge top layer.

-- 2. 3/8" minimum millboard middle.
+- 2. 3/8" minimum millboard middle

 - 3. Standard combustible construction base.

-Both Figure 7, and the above construction, require that the fireplace be raised on a platform.
+Both Figure 6, and the above construction, require that the fireplace be raised on a platform.
 A metal strip must be used between the fireplace and the field constructed Hearth Extension.
-Depending on the construction, a special (\\\\\\\) shape may be needed.
+Depending on the construction, a special () shape may be needed.
 Each horizontal leg must be 2" wide and the length must be at least equal to the length of the Metal Strip provided with each fireplace.
 The fireplace must rest on a continuous, level surface.